Unity-Technologies/SynthDet/docs/GettingStarted.md

 <img src="images/USimRunWindow.PNG" align="middle"/>

 6. Click “Execute in Unity Simulation”
+    1. This will take some time for the runs to complete
 7. Take note and copy down the run-execution id from the Console window

 <img src="images/NoteExecutionID.PNG" align="middle"/>